Conway's Game of Life with rule switching

 end

-There is only one version of this model, created over 1 year ago by Jaroslaw Miszczak.
+There is only one version of this model, created almost 3 years ago by Jaroslaw Miszczak.

 Attached files